A house with a pool is a luxury we cannot rave enough about!

 With the help of a sealing agent, the pipes and drains are made waterproof.
 Usually, popular waterproofing choices include tiles, ceramic or Pebblecrete.

 The builders do this before applying the interior finish to make the pool watertight.
-The first step is to spread out the adhesive over the cured concrete surface evenly.
+The first step is evenly spread the adhesive over the cured concrete surface.
 This is followed by spraying the waterproofing membrane of your choice.

 After that, they use a trowel to smooth out the exterior and quickly wash it to bring out the finished surface.
 Then, it is left to dry for a few days.